alkakush/CSS-flexbox/README.md

-# Learning, how to create the css flexbox
+# Learning, how to create the CSS flexbox  and CSS Grid